FluffyKn1ght/gameboy-badapple/README.md

 - Audio **MUST BE 4320Hz** for correct playback

 Step 2.
+Generate bank files

+    1. Run `makebanks.py` to generate the data banks themselves 2.
+IF CHANGING VIDEO: change the value at line 134 in badapple.s (`ld a, 66`) to the number of video banks plus one

+    2. Run `genbankinclude.py <total number of banks>` to generate `banks.s`

+Step 3.
 Assemble

 ```
 rgbasm badapple.s -o badapple.o
 ```

-Step 3.
+Step 4.
 Link

 ```
 rgblink badapple.o -o badapple.gb -n badapple.sym -m badapple.map
 ```

-Step 4.
+Step 5.
 Add a header to the ROM file (you can use `gbromheader.py` or `rgbfix` for this) - NOTE THAT THE NINTENDO LOGO AND HEADER CHECKSUM HAVE TO BE CORRECT FOR THE GAME TO WORK ON REAL HARDWARE!!

-Step 5.
+Step 6.
 Run the ROM on an emulator or flash it to an MBC3-capable flashcart